WuOmicsLab/ReProMSig/README.md

 This analysis will create multiple result folders containing output RData files, tables and plots described here.

-<b>Note</b>: the RData file and Reporting html file in the <b>upload</b> sub-directory are the main output files that could be uploaded to "My signature" module of [ReProMSig web server](https://omics.bjcancer.org/prognosis/) (only for registered users) for sharing.
+<b>Note</b>: The RData file and Reporting html file in the <b>upload</b> sub-directory are the main output files that could be uploaded to "My signature" module of [ReProMSig web server](https://omics.bjcancer.org/prognosis/) for sharing.

 ## Script details
 `repromsig.sh` utilizes multiple scripts to perform data processing, extracting, modeling and reporting, see below for details: